Nazarshia2889/EAGLE-AI/README.md

 ## Add-On:

 Considering that access to a Nest camera and using the Nest developer API to get this system working isn't available for everyone, we built an alternative to the general system on StreamLit.
 Instead of using a Nest camera, it will employ the webcam of a computer (via OpenCV) as the camera and run the model using your webcam feed.
 Link to StreamLit: https://eagleai.streamlit.app/

+If you would like to use the Nest cam, go to https://developers.google.com/nest/device-access/project and follow the instructions to register for Google Device access, obtain the required keys, and run the webrtc folder server.
+You can then run nestcam.py to continuously send frames to Gemini and alert you.